-TECHNIA (formerly Intrinsys) provide CATIA training and design support at Oyster Marine, the comprehensive fleet recognised for quality, comfort and performance.
+TECHNIA UK (formerly Intrinsys) provide CATIA training and design support at Oyster Marine, the comprehensive fleet recognised for quality, comfort and performance.

 Thanks to CATIA V5 Oyster are able to structure their 3D digital mock-up in a more flexible and realistic manner – constructed from individual parts and sub-assemblies.